 If You Run An Online Business Or An E-Commerce Store, you can easily calculate The Benefits Of Customer Retention.

+Some Of The Most Valuable Perks Include:

 Improving Your Sales Success Rate: Converting New Customers can be challenging, but selling to Existing Customers tends to go much more smoothly.

 Across industries, the Average Success Rate of Converting New Customers is about 5% to 20%; according to Outbound Engine.
-In Contrast,
+In Contrast, The Success Rate Of Reselling To An Existing Customer Is About 60% To 70%.

 Reducing Your Expenses: Depending on the tactics you use and the offerings your business provides; attracting new customers can become overly expensive.